Swift concurrency(?)

 A scope to fulfill

 Started 1May2015.
-Updated 02Aug2023 Intro For a small private project I have tried the best of the scrapped scopes I brought home from work, but the 1997 model Fluke PM3380A didn’t pass its own diagnose procedure.
+Updated 30Apr2025 (FNIRSI).
+See my standard disclaimer.
+Intro For a small private project I have tried the best of the scrapped scopes I brought home from work, but the 1997 model Fluke PM3380A didn’t pass its own diagnose procedure.
 The amplitude of channel 1 changed when I pushed the curve up.
-And the old Philips GM 5650/02 from around 1955-60 that […]
+And the old Philips […]

 Not so blocking after all

-Started 8Sept2014, updated 9Sep2020 (User forums).
-This page is in group Technology and is about a facet of multi-threaded (or perhaps single-threaded) programming After having heard so often that “blocking is evil” and that it’s kind of the opposite – a necessary side of life – I have finally unblocked on the semantics.
-It’s both.
-And neither.
-If so, I’d have […]
+Started 8Sept2014, updated 08Nov2024 (New style of References.
+Clos-network added to Wikipedia refs.
+User forums).
+This page is in group Technology and is about a facet of multi-threaded (or perhaps single-threaded) programming After having heard so often that «blocking is evil» and that it’s kind of the opposite – a necessary side of life – I have finally unblocked on the […]